Dean Smith Center

-The Dean E. Smith Student Activities Center, known mostly by its colloquial name The Dean Dome, is a multi-purpose arena in Chapel Hill, North Carolina, used primarily as the home for the University of North Carolina at Chapel Hill Tar Heels men's basketball team.
+The Dean E. Smith Student Activities Center (commonly known as the Dean Smith Center, Smith Center, or the Dean Dome) is a multi-purpose arena in Chapel Hill, North Carolina, used primarily as the home for the University of North Carolina at Chapel Hill Tar Heels men's basketball team.
 The university began to inquire about building a standalone arena for the men's basketball team beginning in the mid-1970s, but due to an ongoing university wide investigation, the fundraiser halted until its conclusion.
 In June 1980, the fundraising began with a goal of at least $30 million and a target completion date for the building of December 1984.
 It was initially planned to be called the Student Activities Center; however, after its announcement it began to be referred to as The Dean Dome and it was speculated it would be named for then coach Dean Smith.
 The fundraising concluded in August 1984 with over $33 million raised, but construction would not be finished until 1986.
 The day before the opening game on January 18, 1986, against the Duke Blue Devils, the building was officially announced to be named the Dean E. Smith Student Activities Center, while a formal dedication happen later in September.
 In 2018, the hardwood floor of the Smith Center was named for then coach Roy Williams.